rudidude86/gura-lang.github.io/documents/String-Operation.md

 A string is a sequence of character codes in UTF-8 format and is represented by `string` class that has a variety of operations on strings.
-Among them, there's no operation that has side effects on `string` instance, which leads to the following rules.
+Among them, there's no destructive operation that has side effects on a target `string` instance, which leads to the following rules.

 * It's not allowed to edit each character in a string content through index access.